La Luz del Mundo: Historical background

 "Eucebio started to attend the reunions of preachers by the name Saul and Silas.
 He convinced his wife to go with him.
 The attitude and customs of these people surprised Eusebio.
 They didn't drink, they treated each other with the utmost respect, they studied the Bible, and they put in practice the words of the holy scriptures."
 After being baptized by the two itinerant preachers, Aarón Joaquín resigned from the army, and along with his wife became domestic workers to the two preachers.

 History from multiple religious sources (i.e. La Luz del Mundo, Iglesia Cristiana Evangélica Espiritual and El Buen Pastor) all agree that around his conversion, or soon after, Aaron Juaquin had met oneness Pentecostal pastor Francisco Borrego, the man he called his "father in the faith", for having instructed him in doctrine, notably baptism in the name of Jesus Christ.
-According to La Luz del Mundo's Vida y obra del Apostol Aaron Juaquin(1997), He had been converted in the "Iglesia Apostólica de la Fe en Cristo Jesus".
-On the name of Borrego's movement, witnesses from an LLDM book recalled;
+According to La Luz del Mundo's Vida y obra del Apostol Aaron Juaquin (1997), He had been converted in the "Iglesia Apostólica de la Fe en Cristo Jesus".

-"Francisco Borrego, who because of a deliberate question by Mr. Joaquín over the origin and social meaning behind this organization, his response was that this community was known as Iglesia Cristiana Espiritual" (Spiritual Christian Church).
+On the name of Borrego's movement, witnesses from an LLDM book recalled "Francisco Borrego, who because of a deliberate question by Mr. Joaquín over the origin and social meaning behind this organization, his response was that this community was known as Iglesia Cristiana Espiritual" (Spiritual Christian Church).

 This explanation was the one given by Juaquin when asked about his affiliation by church members in Guadalajara.
 It was retold by José María Gonzalez in his 1956 introduction of the 'Constitucion de La Iglesia del Buen Pastor' after splitting from what would become La Luz del Mundo.

-During the 1920s, Mexico underwent a period of instability under the administration of Plutarco Elías Calles, who was seeking to limit the influence of the Catholic Church to modernize and centralize the state within the religious sphere of Mexican society.
+In the 1920s, Mexico underwent a period of instability under the administration of Plutarco Elías Calles, who was seeking to limit the influence of the Catholic Church to modernize and centralize the state within the religious sphere of Mexican society.
 To protest Calles's policies, the Catholic Church suspended all religious services, bringing about an uprising in Mexico.
 This uprising, or Cristero War, lasted from 1926 to 1929 and reemerged in the 1930s.

 On April 6, 1926, Aarón Joaquín had a vision in which God changed his name from Eusebio to Aarón and told him to leave Monterrey, where he and his wife served Saulo and Silas.
 On his journey, he preached near the entrances of Catholic churches—often facing religious persecution—until he arrived at Guadalajara on December 12, 1926.
 The Cristero Wars impacted both Catholic and non-Catholic congregations and preachers, especially evangelical movements.
 Small movements were attacked by the government and the Cristeros, resulting in a hostile environment for Aarón Joaquín's work.